 Currently living in between New York and Bogotá (Colombia), pianist, composer, arranger and producer Juan Andrés Ospina is one of the most active and prominent exponents of a very outstanding generation of Colombian musicians.
+His wide range of musical projects make him hard to define: he might as well be producing and arranging an artist’s album, conducting and performing his big band music, playing the piano as a sideman, composing for film, or creating comedy content for the internet.

 His debut album as a leader BBB: Barcelona, Bogotá, Boston (Armored Records, 2009) was recorded in Boston with a selected fine group of emergent jazz musicians in New York, and the album was referred by the prestigious All About Jazz magazine as one of the “best jazz albums of the year”.